 A few of the can’t-miss new features in the revamped data dashboard are below.
-Note we will be updating the data and features on a regular basis so check back often.
-We will also be holding a webinar in early-December so subscribe to our newsletter to hear more.
+We will be updating the data and features on a regular basis, so check back often.

 More Metrics on Topics of Public Health Importance

-The redesigned and updated data platform now contains over 60,000 data points across more than 100 health, socio-economic, built environment and demographic metrics.
+The redesigned and updated data platform now contains more than 60,000 data points across more than 100 health, socio-economic, built environment, and demographic metrics.
 The topics covered by the data in the platform are broad and include: life expectancy and deaths, access to health services, chronic health diseases, infectious diseases, maternal and child health, mental health and substance use, poisoning, violence and injury, social and economic factors, physical and built environment, and demographics.